logo

 5. Begin applying for open music teacher jobs.

 If you already have a bachelor’s degree in music but did not take the required education courses, you may be eligible to pursue alternative teacher certification.
 Earning a master’s degree in education designed for first-time teachers can be another pathway to teacher certification.
-Private schools may or may not require music teachers to hold a teaching license, but many will require teachers to have at least a bachelor’s degree.
+Private schools may or may not require music teachers to hold a teaching license, but most require teachers to have at least a bachelor’s degree.

 Music Teacher Salary and Job Outlook